snowplow/documentation/docs/understanding-tracking-design/versioning-your-data-structures/enterprise/index.md

 ---
-title: "Versioning Data Structures in BDP Enterprise"
+title: "Versioning Data Structures with the JSON Editor"
-sidebar_label: "Using the UI"
+sidebar_label: "Using the JSON Editor"
 sidebar_position: 10
 sidebar_custom_props:
   offerings:
-    - enterprise
+    - bdp
 ---

 ## How do I version?